jedes01/GetCleanDataProject/README.md

 online to tidy data in your working directory are as follows:

-  1. run_analysis.R will unzip that data into a folder in your working directory called "UCIData That folder contains a number of files, with the most important being:
+  1. run_analysis.R will unzip that data into a folder in your working directory called "UCIData."
+That folder contains a number of files, with the most important being:

     * "UCI HAR Dataset/features.txt"